sobolevn/sobolevn.github.io/_pages/about.md

 - [MosPolytech](https://mospolytech.ru/) in 2017
 - [RANEPA](https://www.ranepa.ru/) in 2018

-And I also created several
-independent courses for `#tceh`, `iidf`, and `Numa Moscow`.
+And I have also created several independent courses for `#tceh`, `iidf`, and `Numa Moscow`.

 ## Identity